Aboriginal & Torres Strait Islander Students

 We welcome Aboriginal and Torres Strait Islander family members, parents and community members to our school so that we can get to know each other, learn about the local Aboriginal community and develop shared goals and plans for Aboriginal students.
 We encourage Aboriginal students to learn how to negotiate and develop strategies by

 providing unique leadership opportunities.

 Aboriginal and Torres Strait Islander Students RGHS values the contribution that our Indigenous students make to our school.
 Under the guidance of the group co-ordinator Mrs Mayfield, Head Teacher Welfare and the ATSI team, the girls are mentored in several ways:

-- This group meets fortnightly with the ATSI Team to access information which will help the girls to reach their full potential and explore the rich tapestry of their culture.
+This group meets fortnightly with the Aboriginal Education Team to access information which will help the girls to reach their full potential and explore the rich tapestry of their culture.

-- The group develops leadership skills through fundraising events, to celebrate important moments such as Aboriginal Literacy and Numeracy Week and Naidoc Day.
-They also talk and perform at assemblies.
+The group develops leadership skills through fundraising events, to celebrate important moments such as Aboriginal Literacy and Numeracy Week and NAIDOC Day.
+They also plan, talk and perform at assemblies.

 We look forward to hearing about the great things our Aboriginal and Torres Strait Islander students will achieve in the future.